 If you find yourself troubleshooting network issues, and you have to inspect individual packets, you need to use Wireshark.
 Wireshark is the de facto, go-to, you-need-to-know-how-to-use, application to capture and investigate network traffic.

-Since Wireshark is the be-all-end-all tool for this job, let’s go over some basics – like where to download, how to capture network packets, how to use the Wireshark filters, and more.
+And because Wireshark is the predominant tool for this job, let’s go over some application basics, such as where you can download Wireshark, how to capture network packets, how to use filters, and more.

 - What is Wireshark?

 - When should Wireshark be used?